 Article updated on 12/02/2020 by Gaea Miranda

-As the name suggests, laminated glass comprises layers of glass in a sandwich type arrangement.
-In this case, the normal configuration is a layer of flexible polymeric material sandwiched between two layers of glass.
+Laminated glass comprises layers of glass in a “sandwich-type” arrangement, in which a layer of flexible polymeric material is sandwiched between two layers of glass.
 Laminated glass is produced using one of two methods that can result in either Poly Vinyl Butyral (PVB) laminated glass or Cast in Place (CIP) laminate.

-Laminated glass has the advantage over standard glass in that it will not shatter as the polymeric interlayer is not subject to brittle failure as is the glass.
+Laminated glass is more advantageous than laminated glass because it will not shatter as the polymeric interlayer is not subject to brittle failure.
 Furthermore, the interlayer provides a barrier against penetration.
-Tinted interlayer materials can be used to help minimise heat transmission, while the polymeric material also acts as a sound deadening layer, damping sound transmission in a manner equivalent to glass twice as thick.
+Tinted interlayer materials can also be used to help minimize heat transmission, while the polymeric material also acts as a sound deadening layer, damping sound transmission in a manner equivalent to glass twice as thick.

 Laminated glass is a material of choice among various industries due to the following key properties:

 - Increased safety factor compared to standard float glass

 - Resistance to shattering